SkygearIO/skygear-doc/content/chat-quick-start/js.md

 ## Creating Your First Conversation

-To see if everything is in a good place, let's put some code to the template project to create our first conversation (chat room).
+To see if everything is in a good place, let's add some codes to the template project to create our first conversation (chat room).

-In `src/index.js`, copy and paste the following codes so we sign up a few users and create a Conversation between them.
+In `src/index.js`, copy and paste the following codes so that we can sign up a few users and create a conversation between them.

 :::tips
-Practically code should not structure in that way, but it's simple enough for demo.
+Practically the codes should not be structured in that way.
+It is only for demo purpose.
 :::

 Your ```index.js``` file should look like this: